jegonzal/PowerGraph/TUTORIALS.md

 <a name="cluster"></a>
 # Deploying in a Cluster

-## Step 0: Install GraphLab on one of your cluster nodes.
+## Step 0: Install GraphLab PowerGraph on one of your cluster nodes.

 Install GraphLab PowerGraph, using instructions in the [README.md](README.md), on your master node (one of your cluster machines).

-## Step 1: Copy GraphLab files to all machines.
+## Step 1: Copy GraphLab PowerGraph files to all machines.

 1. Create a file called in your home directory called “machines” with the names of all the MPI nodes participate in the computation.